 :style()are converted incorrectly #1149

-After looking closer at the last beta we decided it was good enough to become a little proud release all by itself.
-It’s mostly focused on fixing network- and UI-related bugs, but there’s also a new Stealth Mode parameter to block Java.
+To kick things off for AdGuard v2.3 for Mac we release this small-ish beta.
+It’s mostly focused on fixing network- and UI-related bugs, there’s also a new Stealth Mode parameter to block Java.

 - [Added] “Block Java” option to Stealth Mode #476